elephantscale/ML-learning-path/README.md

 ## Copyright and Ownership

-This guide is copyrighted to Sujee Maniyam and Elephant Scale Inc (2020)
+This guide is created by and copyrighted to Sujee Maniyam (2020)

 The articles and videos referenced in this guide are owned, copyrighted by their respective owners.